pluginsGLPI/prelude/README.md

 ### Prerequisites

-You need the followings components
+You need the followings components:
 - GLPI (at least 9.1 version)
 - Prelude Siem (at least 3.1 version)
 - PHP >= 5.5
-- php-curl extension or 'allow_url_fopen' in your php.ini
+- php-curl extension or `allow_url_fopen` in your php.ini

 ### Prelude configuration

 We need an oauth client configuration in prelude to connect our plugin.
-At the moment, prelude doesn't support addition of clients graphically.
-So we need to add in postgres database this configuration:
+At the moment, prelude doesn't provide any tool to add clients, so we need to add data directly in the postgres database:

 1. Connect to postgres in prelude OVA (default password is 'postgres')